italia/design-angular-kit/README.EN.md

 ## How to use the kit

-Design Angular Kit is available on NPM, to install on an existing application on which to test the library (currently not stable) run command
+Design Angular Kit is available on NPM, to install on an existing application on which to test the library run command

 ```sh
 npm install design-angular-kit --save